bsmith89/compbio-template/TEMPLATE.md

 files in various directories.
 This naming scheme is not a replacement for both liberal note-taking and a programmatic description of the pipeline in the `Makefile`.

+TODO: remove these TEMPLATE.md files.
+All of the template information should be in `*/TEMPLATE.md`.

 `meta/`